yrosaguiar/portfolio/README.md

 ## 🤝 Soft Skills

-- `epic: Strategic thinking and business-oriented problem solving`
+- Strategic thinking and business-oriented problem solving
-- `epic: Effective communicator across technical and executive levels`
+- Effective communicator across technical and executive levels
-- `epic: Mentorship and cross-functional team collaboration`
+- Mentorship and cross-functional team collaboration
-- `epic: Adaptability to change and dynamic environments`
+- Adaptability to change and dynamic environments
-- `epic: Customer-focused mindset with a commitment to reliability`
+- Customer-focused mindset with a commitment to reliability
-- `epic: Continuous learning and improvement advocacy`
+- Continuous learning and improvement advocacy

 ---